CRYPTO.com Bug Bounty Program

 - An issue identified in the applications listed in Structured Scopes only, qualifies for the program.
 Once the report has been triaged as valid, it’s considered for the bug bounty.

-- All services provided by CRYPTO.com are eligible for our bug bounty program, including the MCO APP [Wallet / Crypto Invest].
+- All services provided by CRYPTO.com are eligible for our bug bounty program, including the Crypto.com Wallet App [Wallet / Crypto Invest / Card].

 - Note: Severity shown in the structured scopes indicates the maximum severity possible for reports submitted to the asset.